Logical Volume partitioning

 LVM partitioning - Logical Volume Manager

 The following is a basic introduction.
 It is up to the esteemed reader to delve deeper into the subject.
+Please refer to the respective man page.
 Further sources of information can be found at the end of this text - the list does not claim to be complete.

 Working with Logical Volumes is much easier than most users think.
 The best feature of LVM is that changes take effect without having to reboot the system.
 Logical Volumes can span multiple disks and are scalable.
 This distinguishes them from other methods of disk partitioning.